Defendants are entitled to pre action disclosure of impecuniosity evidence

 This is an important decision for defendants in credit hire claims, and one that supports decisions that Weightmans have obtained previously in lower courts when making similar applications for pre-action disclosure of the claimant’s financial records.
 A part of EUI Limited’s application used DAML’s own business model “that of the provision of credit hire vehicles to impecunious claimants” as justification for the court to order the pre-action disclosure of financial documents, as ultimately this would assist a defendant insurer in making an informed offer or obtain BHR evidence with which to challenge the claimed rate of hire.

 This decision is applicable to any credit hire claim presented by a Credit Hire Organisation (“CHO”) that is not being dealt with under the ABI GTA agreement, the issues of need, period and rate always being at the heart of any credit hire claim.
-Typically there is little or no negotiation by CHOs or their representatives on non GTA claims and any requests for disclosure of financial documentation in support of an allegation of impecuniosity are either ignored or refused, the typical response being “these will be provided when ordered to by a court”
+Typically there is little or no negotiation by CHOs or their representatives on non-GTA claims and any requests for disclosure of financial documentation in support of an allegation of impecuniosity are either ignored or refused, the typical response being “these will be provided when ordered to by a court”

-There is now a strong authority for defendants to refer to when requesting such documentation pre-issue and defendants should not avoid threatening, and then making, a pre-action disclosure application for disclosure of financial documentation to enable them to asses a claim presented for credit hire.
+There is now a strong authority for defendants to refer to when requesting such documentation pre-issue and defendants should not avoid threatening, and then making, a pre-action disclosure application for disclosure of financial documentation to enable them to assess a claim presented for credit hire.

 For further information or assistance on any of these issues please contact: